 If other users in your home are competing with your connection and your work needs to take priority, you can assign bandwidth by digging into your router and adjusting the Quality of Service settings to prioritize traffic.
 That means allocating more bandwidth to your devices over others.

 How you get to those settings is different in each router.
 Once found, you can create “rules” that allot specific traffic, services, or devices with a bandwidth level, like “highest” or “maximum.”
 Typically, you must set your network’s overall upload and download bandwidth less than your subscription’s allowance so the QoS component has room to make adjustments.

 Somewhere between you and the World Wide Web, some digital gremlin ate your packets.
 While the issue may not reside on your end of the ISP’s connection, restarting everything is a great way to troubleshoot without digging into the details.
 Unplug your modem and/or router and hold the power button for 30 seconds, then plug it back in again.

-For all other connected devices, rebooting is a good idea too.
+For all other connected devices, rebooting is a good idea too — it never hurts to start this way.
 The local network assigns your device an address that may change when the network reboots (unless it’s static).
 You can try disabling Wi-Fi or unplugging the Ethernet cable for a moment, but you may still experience connectivity issues until you reboot.

 Replace or upgrade your hardware